somegenericdev/hackernewsd/README.md

 # Install - Windows

-1. Create in your home folder (C:\Users\YOUR_USERNAME) a file called ".hackernewsdrc". <br> Replace the queries in the example below with whatever keywords you want the daemon to look for
+1. Create in your home folder (C:\Users\YOUR_USERNAME) a file called ".hackernewsdrc". <br> Replace the queries in the example below with whatever keywords you want the daemon to look for. <br>
+Should you want to expose the daemon's web API to the internet you can set the `host` parameter to `0.0.0.0`.

 ```
 {